 The Third and Fourth Months

 Around the third month, you should have between one and two inches of new growth.

 This is when the transition can get more challenging, as you need to be very diligent in taking care of your tresses where your relaxed hair meets the new growth.
 This is an extremely fragile area and where you'll experience the most breakage, called the line of demarcation.

 If you haven't already, begin using protein treatments about once a month.
 Alternate these with deep conditioners, which you should apply at least twice a month.
 It's important to keep the balance of protein and moisture in your hair at optimal levels to minimize breakage.

 The Fifth Month

 By now, you may have between two and three inches of new growth.
 Your relaxed hair will look markedly different from your curls and coils.
-(If you had a texturizer instead of a relaxer, you probably won't notice as much of a difference.)
+(If you had a texturizer instead of a relaxer, the difference probably won't be as noticeable.)

 Daily styling may be a challenge; the best thing to do would be to try styles that make the most of your curls, rather than fighting to straighten this new growth.

 You might want to trim one to two inches of hair.
 Or, consider braid extensions as a way to get through the next few months.
 Some people obsess over how little it seems their hair is growing; wearing extensions is a good way to get your mind off of growth and to reduce daily styling.